nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed flashcard list.
 * The index **must be a positive integer greater than 0**. eg. 1, 2, 3, …

 The statistics of the flashcard will be displayed in the view pane.
-Statistics of flashcard works in conjunction with the [quiz](#quizzing-flashcards-quiz) functionality.
+The statistics feature works in conjunction with the [quiz](#quizzing-flashcards-quiz) feature.

 The following information will be displayed on the view pane:
-* Question of flashcard.
+* Question of the flashcard.
-* Reviewed count.
+* Reviewed count of the flashcard.
-* Correct count.
+* Correct count of the flashcard.
-* Piechart to show the graphical representation of correct attempts vs wrong attempts in quiz mode.
+* Pie chart to show the graphical representation of correct attempts vs wrong attempts in quiz mode of the flashcard.

 ### Exiting the program : `exit`